ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-6-1.md

-# Providing Opportunities for Professional Development and Growth

 In this chapter, we will explore the importance of providing opportunities for professional development and growth within teams.
 Investing in the growth and skill enhancement of team members is essential for developing empowered and self-sufficient teams.